AqwamCreates/DataPredict/docs/API/Models/DeepDoubleQLearningV2.md

 #### Parameters:

-* averagingRate: The lower the value, the faster the weights changes.
+* averagingRate: The higher the value, the faster the weights changes.
 The value must be set between 0 and 1.

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.